emtee40/APDE-wiki/Required-Permissions.md

 > full network access<br/>
 > view network connections

-APDE needs to connect to the internet to download examples repository updates and to perform Git push, pull, and cloning operations.
+APDE needs to connect to the internet to download examples repository updates and to perform Git push, pull, and clone operations.

 > control vibration